k3s-io/docs/docs/installation/configuration.md

 For details on configuring the K3s server, see [Server Configuration.](/reference/server-config)
 For details on configuring the K3s agent, see [Agent Configuration.](/reference/agent-config)
-Or use the `--help` flag to see a list of all available options.
+You can also use the `--help` flag to see a list of all available options.

 ## Configuration File